-FERPA prohibits educational entities from releasing or providing access to "any personally identifiable information in education records" without the written consent of a parent.488 The regulation implementing FERPA provides that personally identifiable information includes:
+FERPA prohibits educational entities from releasing or providing access to "any personally identifiable information in education records" without the written consent of a parent.
+The regulation implementing FERPA provides that personally identifiable information includes:

-- the student's name; - the name of the student's parent or other family members; - the address of the student or student's family; - a personal identifier, such as the student's social security number, student number, or biometric record; - other indirect identifiers, such as the student's date of birth, place of birth, and mother's maiden name; - other information that, alone or in combination, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty; and - information requested by a person the school reasonably believes knows the identity of the student to which the educational record is linked.
-489
+- the student's name; - the name of the student's parent or other family members; - the address of the student or student's family; - a personal identifier, such as the student's social security number, student number, or biometric record; - other indirect identifiers, such as the student's date of birth, place of birth, and mother's maiden name;

-487 20 U.S.C. § 1232g; 34 C.F.R.
+490. 20 U.S.C. § 1232g; 34 C.F.R.
 Part 99.

-488 20 U.S.C. § 1232g(b)(2).
+491. 20 U.S.C. § 1232g(b)(2).